Is an affiliate management

 So, if you’re a company with over £8 million in online sales and want significant growth, affiliate industry experience, in-market expertise or relationships with top affiliates then you’ll benefit from partnering with an affiliate management agency.

-If you fall into the “needs an agency” category, you should evaluate an agency based on the following criteria:
+If you fall into the “needs an agency” category, you should evaluate an affiliate marketing agency based on the following criteria:

 - Growth tools– Does the agency use recruiting tools, list buys, etc.?
 Do they provide clients with access to a large number of high-value affiliates and content curators?
 Do they have a dedicated team working on publisher development?
 Are they looking at ways to expand your affiliate programme beyond traditional partnerships?